davabe/codingSkills/README.md

 # codingSkills
 Some random scripts to make recruiter's life easier.
+Reading those scripts will help you figuring out my coding skills.